Error Handling

 }

-Solution: Upload and wait for dataset processing to complete before querying.
+Solution: Upload files and wait for processing to complete before querying.

 Query Execution Failed (500)